yclas/documentation/how_to_add_pages.md

 2\.
 Fill **in the fields:**

   * **Title**: choose the title of the page e.g. Terms of Service.
-  * **Locale**: select from the list of available locales the one you're currently using.
-Make sure it's the correct one.
-Otherwise page won't be displayed.
+  * **Locale**: select from the list of available locales, you can select the one you're currently using.
+Make sure it's the correct one, otherwise the page won't be displayed.
   * **Description**: paste here the content of the page.
 You can use formatting, include images etc. To paste **html switch** to **Source mode** \- click last button in the text editor (view source).
   * **Seotitle**
   * **Status**: make sure the box is checked, only then the site will be active.